anmol-boparai/Hangman-Game/README.md

 - CLI-based, easy to run and modify

 ## Installation
-Requires Python 3.x.
-Clone this repo and run:
+Requires Python 3 and terminal.

 ```bash
 python hangman.py